Within Europe - Erasmus+

 En grupp människor som går bredvid ett tåg

-You can participate in Erasmus+ if you:
+You can take part in Erasmus+ if you:

-• have your exchange studies credited at BTH
+• have your studies accredited at BTH

 • submit a Certificate of Attendance